OfficeDev/office-js-docs-pr.fr-fr/docs/develop/automatically-open-a-task-pane-with-a-document.md

 ## <a name="support-and-availability"></a>Prise en charge et disponibilité

-La fonctionnalité d’ouverture automatique est actuellement <!-- in **developer preview** and it is only --> prise en charge dans les plateformes et produits suivants.
+La fonctionnalité d’ouverture automatique est maintenant <!-- in **developer preview** and it is only --> prise en charge dans les produits et les plateformes suivantes.

 |**Produits**|**Plateformes**|
 |:-----------|:------------|